Today In History logo TIH

 German Settlers Found Germantown in Colonial Pennsylvania

-Thirteen German Quaker and Mennonite families established Germantown in William Penn's colony, creating the first permanent German settlement in North America.
-This community later produced the 1688 Germantown Quaker Petition, the first organized protest against slavery in the American colonies.
+Thirteen German Quaker and Mennonite families established Germantown in William Penn's colony of Pennsylvania, creating the first permanent German settlement in North America.
+The small community, led by Francis Daniel Pastorius, grew into a prosperous linen-weaving town that attracted waves of German-speaking immigrants.
+In 1688, four Germantown residents produced the Germantown Quaker Petition Against Slavery, the first organized protest against the institution in the American colonies and an early document of the abolitionist tradition.

 Benjamin Franklin walked into Philadelphia in 1723 with one Dutch dollar in his pocket.